confluentinc/demo-dsp-fraud-detection/README.md

-# Build a Fraud Detection Application with Private Oracle CDC Connector
+# Real Time Fraud Detection With Confluent Cloud
-Fraud detection is crucial for protecting the financial assets of individuals and organizations in an increasingly digital world, leveraging analytical technologies to identify and prevent unethical activities and costly consequences.
-As digital transactions become more common, the complexity of fraud schemes also increases, requiring sophisticated detection methods.
-Modern methods like integrating advanced analytical and artificial intelligence algorithms help in identifying complex fraudulent patterns within vast datasets.

-Private connectors are essential in this context, serving to connect an organization’s internal systems with external services and applications.
-They facilitate the secure flow of information from multiple sources, providing a comprehensive view for detecting fraud.
-Additionally, ensuring data transfers over secure channels help maintain data integrity and confidentiality, crucial for preventing data breaches and ensuring regulatory compliances.

-This demo demonstrates how financial institutions can capture fraud transactions in real-time without leaving the public internet by leveraging stream processing and private connectors.
-This approach enables the seamless and secure synchronization of data across systems, ensuring real-time detection and response to potential fraudulent activities.
-Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, while private connectors ensure that data flows securely between systems, offering a robust solution for modern fraud detection.
-This use case will cover key new Confluent features using a realistic application deployed on AWS.
+This demo will enable you to provision and test **real time** fraud detection using Private DB Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.

+Fraud detection is a common use case for Confluent Cloud customers because fraud must be caught in real time to prevent theft.

+This demo demonstrates how financial institutions can capture fraudulent transactions in real-time from databases that are on secure internal private networks by leveraging stream processing and private connectors.

 ## Demo Diagram
 ![architecture_diagram.png](img/architecture_diagram.png)
-The Demo features real-time fraud detection capabilities consisting of:
-- Backend/Frontend setup suitable for various real-world applications
+The Demo was built to reflect a typical software production environment.
+It contains many common components such as:
+- An EKS Kubernetes cluster hosts an app that can be accessed via the web
-- Oracle DB on a private internal network for production use cases
+- An Oracle DB on a private internal network; No production database is publicly accessible

-- Oracle DB CDC Fully Managed Connector that streams events triggered Database interactions
+Real-Time fraud detection is achieved by adding a few more components
-- Confluent Kafka Cluster to store, stream & manage transaction & fraud events
+- A Kafka Cluster to store, stream & manage transaction & fraud events
+- An Oracle DB Connector that streams database entries as Kafka events privately to a Kafka cluster hosted on Confluent Cloud
-- Confluent Flink Compute Pool for real-time fraud detection based on transaction events deriving from the Oracle DB
+- A Flink Compute Pool for real-time fraud analysis based on transaction events deriving from the Oracle DB
 - OpenSearch Fully Managed Sink Connector to stream fraud events to a dashboard for the fraud team
 - OpenSearch Instance to showcase dashboards for the fraud team's analysis and decision-making
 ---